obedtandadjaja/knowledge-base/concepts/distributed-systems.md

 ### Serviceability / Manageability
 Easiness to operate and maintain the system.
 Only need to fix one part of the system at a time instead of a monolith whole

+## Key Challenges

+### Complexity
+Difficult to deploy, maintain, and troubleshoot/debug than their centralized counterparts.
+However, this complexity is heavily mitigated by new distributed systems software and cluster management systems like Kubernetes.

+### Higher initial cost
+The deployment cost of a distribution is higher than a single system.
+Increased processing overhead due to additional computation and exchange of information adds up cost.

+### Security Concerns

+- Network needs to be secured between the microservices
+- Sharing risks (should microservices doubt each other?)